 But is coffee in itself, sans caffeine, bad or good?
 Good news coffee lovers – it turns out that it’s good!
 Coffee contains polyphenols, a molecule that has anti-oxidant properties which are widely believed to help prevent inflammatory illnesses, such as type 2 diabetes, and anticarcinogenic (anti-cancer) properties.
 As well as these beneficial polyphenols, coffee contains magnesium and chromium.
 Greater magnesium intake has been linked with lower rates of type 2 diabetes, and this combination of nutrients can be helpful in improving insulin sensitivity.

 A study of healthcare professionals in the US and UK, published in 2014, showed that those that increased their consumption of coffee experienced an 11% decrease in risk of type 2 diabetes over the next 4 years.

 You prefer your cuppa be tea, you say?
 Hurray for you too!
 According to diabetes.co.uk, a 2009 study of 40,000 participants noted that consumption of 3 cups of tea or coffee a day lead to a 40% lower risk of type 2 diabetes developing.

 Ok, so do these numbers really mean anything?
 Not really, there are so many factors at play that determine the health of any individual.
 I’m pretty sure that had I been drinking more coffee or tea every day that I’d still have developed diabetes.
 Positive.
-But the take away is that you are not hurting yourself by drinking decaf coffee and black tea (sans sugar and easy on the milk) and who knows, the habit just may do you some good.
+But the take away is that you are not hurting yourself by drinking decaf coffee and black tea (sans sugar and easy on the milk – or better yet, a dairy alternative) and who knows, the habit just may do you some good.

 Photos are from Swedish brand Sosgrene Grene’s new SS17 home collection